ecomtesse/friendly-bassoon/README.md

 - Sort and filter functions on the index view
 - Utilise database relationships
 - Allow users to store multiple collections
-- Aloow users to insert custom keys and values for their collection
+- Allow users to insert custom keys and values for their collection
+- improve desktop/large screen UX
+- share function to allow user to share their collection, or a limited version or it (e.g. with purchase prices or estimated values)

 ---